 Category E: Additional Reasons For/Against the Accreditation Program

 We believe that the WG has addressed this concern adequately to date, in particular if the WG proceeds to recommend post-implementation review as described in Category D. The Sub Team notes that such a review could address the questions raised by many commenters as to the need and justification for an Accreditation Program.
+The Sub Team notes that short summary of the many comments expressing concern over creation of an accreditation process should be reflected briefly in the final report.

+Category F – Additional due process concerns not already covered by other Sub Teams

+The WG should also consider which law it deems should apply to the Request: the law of the P/P customer’s location, the law of the P/P provider’s location (likely the law mentioned in the agreement with the customer, the law of the location of the aggrieved party.

+Category G: Other specific topics within WG scope not captured by the above categories.

+Consider the whole of the final report in context to review, assess (and correct as needed) whether “due process” has been incorporated at every stage of the processes being created.